ubc-lib-geo/metadata-and-project-archiving/index.md

 ## Note: this workshop is in development and not yet complete.

-This is a lab website for the UBC Faculty of Forestry's MGEM program focusing on managing metadata in ArcGIS Pro.
+This is a lab website for the UBC Faculty of Forestry's MGEM program focusing on managing metadata in ArcGIS Pro, and depositing research data into Dataverse.

 ## Learning objectives